 Food insecurity is mitigated by necessity with goodwill & charity, but is solved by a deep commitment to hyper-local, boots-on-the-ground education and the development of good-food leadership positions from within neighborhoods.

 Since 2012, we’ve been doing this in Augusta’s inner city neighborhood called Harrisburg, which abuts AU’s Health Sciences campus.
 We call these initiatives “G.R.O.W.
 Harrisburg.”
 It stands for “Growing ouR Own Wellness.”

 Augusta University students, faculty and administrators have already played significant roles in these initiatives.
 Indeed, our roots can be traced back to the shared vision of three MCG students when they decided to start a farmers market in Harrisburg out of the back of an old pick-up truck.
 Today hundreds of AU students have been a part of these initiatives.

 The “Local Foods as Medicine” campaign champions the volunteer efforts, research, and support AU individuals have dedicated to the community.
-Join us at local food events, get your hands dirty, and look for our presence on campus as we gear up for a campus “Crop-up” farmers market mid November.
+Join us at local food events & get your hands dirty.
+Mark your calendars for the Crop-up Market, on campus November 15th at Terrace Lawn (Health Sciences) from 10 am- 2pm.

 There will also be displays of ongoing student research projects related to local foods in the community, promotion of local farmers markets, and herbal education.